 “Professor Hartridge has informed me of what Mr. Port said in the Potions classroom.”

 Louis fiddled with his fingers, not knowing what else to do; he wondered if Horatio had managed to tell Freya, he wondered what she was thinking, how scared she was.

 “Would you care to say anything about the rumours that have started to go around the school about you and Miss Jackson?”

 Louis gave a sigh as he still refused to look up at the headmaster, what could he say to make things better?
 How could he have been so stupid to think that the teachers wouldn’t find out about everything?

-Professor Flitwick gave a nod before he ran a hand over his weary face, Louis's words and the look on his face told the Headmaster that they rumours were true.
+Professor Flitwick gave a nod before he ran a hand over his weary face; Louis's words and the look on his face told the Headmaster that the rumours were true.
 “I’ve asked that Professor Hartridge send someone to get Miss Jackson from her lesson and bring her to my office.”

-“I've also had no choice but to send a Floo to both yours and Miss Jackson’s parents asking them to both come up to the school.”
+“I also have no choice but to send a Floo to both yours and Miss Jackson’s parents asking them to both come up to the school.”

 Louis gave another nod, as much as he hated the fact that everything had been found out this way, he was glad that now someone else knew.
 Now Freya and the baby could be looked after, he just hoped that his family and Freya didn’t hate him.

 But, he knew that was almost impossible, he wasn't sure if he was ready for the look of disappointment that would be on his father’s face when he realised just how much Louis had ruined everything.